richjava/builtjs-theme-events/README.md

-# Built.JS Theme: Events Tailwind
+# Built.js Theme: Events

-A [Built.JS](https://builtjs.com) theme for event websites, with basic Tailwind styling.
+A [Built.js](https://builtjs.com) theme for event websites, with basic Tailwind styling.

-NOTE: Still in development! :)

 ## Demo
-The demo for the site can be found here: ---Still to come---
+The demo for the site can be found here: [builtjs-theme-events.vercel.app ](builtjs-theme-events.vercel.app).

 ## Installation
 ```